-We are writing on behalf of the members of Americans for Financial Reform (AFR) to urge you to confirm Richard Cordray to a full term as director of the Consumer Financial Protection Bureau (CFPB).
+We are writing to you on behalf of national and statewide public interest groups to urge you to confirm Richard Cordray to a full term as director of the Consumer Financial Protection Bureau (CFPB).
 AFR is a coalition of more than 250 national, state, and local groups who have come together to advocate for a fairer and safer financial system.
 Members of AFR include consumer, civil rights, investor, retiree, community, labor, faith based, and business groups along with academics and independent experts.